ghostp8/oldConfig/README.md

 my .config files for Archlinux i3

-swapconfig is used to copy diffrent versions of config files to .config need to edit swapconfig.py and change filePath variables to work
+swapconfig is used to copy diffrent versions of config files to .config, need to edit swapconfig.py and change filePath variables to work